benjamin-wright/meal-planner-ai/docs/design/data-model.md

 }
 ```

+**Note:** Unit names are automatically converted to lowercase before storage.
+Abbreviations preserve their original casing as it may be semantically meaningful (e.g., "mL" vs "ml").

 ### Item

 Represents a product that can be purchased at the supermarket.
 Items can be ingredients for recipes, ready-to-eat meals, or non-food household items.